ViciousSquid/Dosidicus/README.md

 # Dosidicus electronicae
-### A Tamagotchi digital pet with a simple neural network
+### A Tamagotchi-style digital pet with a simple neural network
 * Includes detailed tools for visualising and understanding how neural networks and Hebbian learning work

 * requires **PyQt5** and **pyqtgraph**